thendawg/nvezos/README.md

 Once you set the mining path you'll need to set the service at the top of the miner page and hit "Set and Restart Mining Service".
 Additional documentation will be added as I can, although the Network Settings and Overclocking pages are pretty well documented within.

-**KNOWN ISSUES**

-1. Occasionally when setting overclock settings, not all are applied.
-Restarting the daemons that execute the OC scripts corrects this - still investigating although it seems it's due to conflicting X commands (Ive added some sleep commands to the script which tends to help) - if this does occur simply applying the settings again will fix it as it causes the daemons to restart.

-2. After applying overclocking and then rebooting the system you will notice the OC settings do not come back immediately.
+After applying overclocking and then rebooting the system you will notice the OC settings do not come back immediately.
 This is due to the daemons that initiate the settings trying to run before Xorg starts.
 Ive tried several targets but am unable to correct this.
 Ive put a workaround in place using crontab which restarts the associated daemons every 3 minutes.
 Thus, if you reboot the miner, your overclocking settings will return, but it could take several minutes, to apply them instantly just use the overclocking page.
 This also may be a lifesaver if you push the overclock a bit too far, simply reboot and make the changes within a minute or two and you should be able to catch it before they're applied.

+**KNOWN ISSUES**

+1. Occasionally when setting overclock settings, not all are applied.
+Restarting the daemons that execute the OC scripts corrects this - still investigating although it seems it's due to conflicting X commands (Ive added some sleep commands to the script which tends to help) - if this does occur simply applying the settings again will fix it as it causes the daemons to restart. **WORKAROUND IN PLACE** - crontab executes a script every 3 minutes that reapplies the OC settings, this insures the OC settings are reapplied after reboot and reset if for some reason one gpu didnt respond to the previous setting.

 **v.6 UPDATE**